For tips and itineraries check out also our walking and hiking trips in Transylvania:

 Where to go

-Walking trips in the villages from Sureanu mountains, to the antique Dacian fortresses.
+Walking trips in the villages from the Sureanu mountains, to the antique Dacian fortresses.

 Garda de Sus is another jewel of the Apuseni mountains.
 It consists of several small hamlets, located around the valley of the river Aries, over the large caste in the western Apuseni Mountains.
 There are so many things to see in the area: caves (Ioneles Gate, Coiba Mare), gorges (Ordancusei), underground glaciers (Scarisoara), waterfalls (Virciorog, Patrahaitesti) or other karst phenomena, such as rivers rushing to come out of the underground (Tauz Spring).